robertwenner/comics/doc/outputs.md

 These file names are stripped of certain characters that could cause problems in URLs and file names: any characters that are not letters, numbers, or hyphens will be removed; blanks will be replaces with hyphens.
-For example, a title "Let's drink!" will be result in "lets-drink".
+For example, a title "Let's drink!" will use "lets-drink" as the (base) file name.

 ## Dependencies

-Order matters in the configuration file; if you rely on the output from a previous module, it needs to go before the module that requires the output.

-For example, the `Comic::Out::QrCode` module will create QR codes for comic pages and put the URL in the Comic.
-If the `Comic::Out::HtmlComicPage` module wants to include the QR code in the page, it must run after (that means: configured after) the `Comic::Out::QrCode` module.

-Most notably: To export your comics as `.png`, you first need to export them as per-language `.svg`s, then the `Png` module will work with the per-language `.svg`s.
-This also allows to put modules between the language splitting and `.png` conversion, for example a module to add a copyright notice.
+Some output modules depend on other output modules running first.
+For example, to export your comics as `.png`, you first need to export them as per-language `.svg`s, then the `Comic::Out::Png` module will work with the per-language `.svg`s.

+The code is smart enough to use the modules in the right order, but it cannot yet pull in missing modules.
+So to get `.png` output, you must configure the `Comic::Out::SvgPerLanguage` as well.

 ## Output Organization